 We have one child and I have always been the primary caregiver, I have had only 2 jobs in our 6 year marriage, and he has had countless because he just quits jobs all the time.
 He refused to share responsibility of bills and the house and with our child, which is part of the reason why I filed for...
 Read more »

 He has to be served.
 Once served you don't need him to sign anything and if he doesn't show up for court you can ultimately get the orders you want without a fight.
 You can file a motion asking the court to allow you to serve him by publishing notice in a local paper.
-However, for the court to...Read more »
+However, for the...Read more »

 Suddenly when faced with what CO calculates for maintenance and child support, given he is rarely here, he is now stating he wants to work locally, taking over a $25 dollar an hour pay cut because he "wants to be closer to our daughter."
-Which is a blatant lie, he's only doing it because he knows...
+Which is a blatant lie, he's only doing it...
 Read more »

 he still have to allow visits?
 We were living together off & on we also violating protection order.
 I did file for full custody & no mediation I didn't know he retained the same attorney for custody case in Jan that he had for criminal.
-I haven't been able to talk or see my son in over week and...
+I haven't been able to talk or see my son in...
 Read more »

 The attorney only asked for $5,000 in attorney's fees in court, and court ordered that I pay attorney's fees under C.R.S 13-17-102 when I have been prose and with harsh assumptions with no facts and disregard to my pleadings to include evidence.
-I am on disability from work and have no income and...
+I am on disability from work and have no...
 Read more »

 You need to consult with an attorney quickly.
 A court can order fees if frivolous or baseless motions are filed or things are done and it does not have to take your disability into account.
 That being said, there may be steps you can take to lessen the amount, challenge the ruling, etc. The...Read more »